On rainbow tetrahedra in Cayley graphs: Generation of -modeled subgraphs

-The union of two CT's $C$ and $D$ that share exactly one vertex $v$ is said to be a {\it butterfly} and denoted $CvD$.
-In this case, $v$ is said to be the {\it central vertex} of $CvD$.
-Note that the colors of $v$ in $\x{C}$ and $\x{D}$ equal a fixed color $d$, which we call the {\it butterfly color} of $CvD$.
+The union of two CTs $C$ and $D$ that share precisely one vertex $v$ is said to be a {\it butterfly} and denoted $CvD$.
+In this case, $v$ is called the {\it central vertex} of $CvD$.
+Note that the colors of $v$ in $\x{C}$ and $\x{D}$ equal a fixed color $d$ which we call the {\it butterfly color} of $CvD$.
 For example, $B(t,a,d)$ above is a butterfly $CtD$ with central color $a$ and butterfly color $d$, say with $C=acdf$ and $D=abde$.

-\begin{cor} Let $t=abcde\!f$ be a TMC $K_4$-type.
-Any sequence of applications of Proposition~{\rm\ref{pr}} starting at the two CT's in $B(t,a,d)$, followed by all posterior induction-step applications in all permissible direction instances, constitutes an algorithm that yields a planar graph $H'=H'(t,a)=H'(t,a,d)$, which is a covering of an edge-disjoint union $H=H(t,a)=H(t,a,d)$ of butterflies in $G_{\infty,4}$ having common central color $a$. \end{cor}
+Given a simple graph $G$ and a pseudograph $H$ (i.e., $H$ is a non-simple graph in which each vertex may be incident to one or more loops), then $G$ is an {\it unfolding} of $H$ if there exists a surjective map $f:V(G)\rightarrow V(H)$ such that for each $v\in V(G)$ there exists a 1-1 correspondence induced by $f$ from the links incident to $v$ in $G$ to the edges incident to $f(v)$ in $H$.